kiln-reviews 6 min read

 Who should buy something else

 You want the lower price.
-The Skutt KM-1027 at comparable wattage costs less and runs on a 50-amp circuit rather than 60 amps, which simplifies the electrical installation in many garages.
-If the ceramic element holder system is not a priority, the Skutt is worth comparing directly.
+The Skutt KM-1027 runs at the same 11,520 watts and sells for roughly $1,200 less.
+If the ceramic element holder system and three-zone control are not priorities, the Skutt is worth comparing directly.

 You want to start smaller.
 The e23T is a commitment in both price and space.
 The Skutt KM-818 and KM-1018 are better entry points for potters not yet certain about their volume needs.